-Americans consume a disproportionate amount of the world's energy.
-But we can make a difference by conserving energy...
+Americans consume a disproportionate amount of the world's energy—but there are lots of ways to conserve energy usage and make a difference for the environment.

-Top Five Easiest Things to Do to Conserve Energy
+Five Easy Things to Do to Conserve Energy

 - Change the filter in your furnace: Keep heating and cooling systems running efficiently.